IBM/svccat/workshop/Lab2/README.md

 When you're all done, you can either use this deployment in the next lab, or you can remove the deployment and thus stop taking the course.

-  1. To remove the deployment, use `$ kubectl delete deployment guestbook`.
+  1. To remove the deployment, use `kubectl delete deployment guestbook`.

-  2. To remove the service, use `$ kubectl delete service guestbook`.
+  2. To remove the service, use `kubectl delete service guestbook`.